Explore UAB

 • Selection of a three-member honors committee, which includes your research advisor and at least one primary BME faculty member.

-• BME 495: Honors Research II (at least 3 credit hours).
-The course grade is based upon completion of the written honors thesis and oral thesis defense.
-The defense should be given using a PowerPoint presentation to the honors committee.
+• BME 495: Honors Research II (3 credit hours).
+The course grade is based upon completion of a written honors thesis (in the form of a scientific paper) and oral defense of the thesis to the honors committee.
+The defense should be completed at least three weeks prior to graduation.

 Need More Information?